ruimamaral/PRR-Terminal-Network/README.md

 # PRR Terminal Network

-22/23 Object Oriented Programming class project.
-IST.
+22/23 Object Oriented Programming class project at IST.

 CLI for a network of terminals which the client can use to communicate with other clients.
 There are Basic and Fancy terminals which support different types of communications.